polyaxon/polyaxon/docs/templates/quick_start.md

     This configuration specifies:

        * The Polyaxon specification `version` we are using.
+       * The `kind` of this operation, in this case experiment.
        * The `project` namespace we want to run the experiment inside.
        * The `run` section to build and execute our code, in this case we want to run our code with the specified tensorflow docker image.